eXtremeDB accelerates performance with distributed query processing.

 Distributed queries also allow far faster processing because they can perform parallel execution on each shard.
 The following diagram illustrates how the eXtremeDB xSQL engine and a distributed SQL client application might implement sharding.

 Learn how sharding distributes query processing across multiple servers to ensure high scalability and low latency in our online documentation.
-Looking for additional options? eXtremeDB offers different distributed database options to address different objectives.

 Designed for speed and efficiency